Back to Projects

 Search is one of the most fundamental operations in computing, and the tools available today force you to choose between power and accessibility.
 Elasticsearch is powerful but operationally heavy.
 Lightweight libraries are easy to embed but collapse under production workloads.
 Narsil is built to be both: production-grade distributed search that you can embed in any runtime, in any language, without a separate cluster to manage.

 The deeper ambition is language equity.
 The search infrastructure the world relies on was built around European languages, and billions of people are left with degraded results because their languages lack the stemmers, tokenisers, and stopword lists that English has had for decades.
-Narsil will ship first-class support for African, South Asian, and Southeast Asian languages, built with native speakers and computational linguists, not bolted on as an afterthought.
+The nine African languages above are live today, alongside full support for Hindi, Tamil, Nepali, Sanskrit, and Indonesian.
+Full stemmers for the eight African languages that stop at tokenisation come next, built with native speakers and computational linguists.
 The goal is a search engine where a query in Twi returns results as precise as a query in English.

 More projects